TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-with-hiit.md

 **Where I'm at today**

-After completing BBG1 three times and completing BB2 twice, I stopped keeping count of how many times I completed the program.
-Eventually I stopped repeating program and started mixing up the workouts.
-I know all the exercises in both guides and I can put together my own 28 minute workout without any reference.
+I no longer need to research workouts in order to know what training to do.
+I can put together my own 28 minute workout without any reference.
 I do a range of different types of exercises now too, pilates, running, yoga, weights, and most recently LA Fit using a megaformer!
 I'm enjoying exercising again and I'm enjoying a varied (but still mostly healthy) diet.
 The hardest part was definitely getting to a point that I felt comfortable at and now I am enjoying the rewards.

 ![](/uploads/versions/kayla1---x----599-528x---.jpg)left taken January 2015, right taken April 2017